mbalsara/crm/docs/EMPLOYEE_IMPORT_EXPORT_LARGE_SCALE.md

    - Usually few managers (1-5) → comma-separated is fine
    - If many managers too → separate rows for both
 3. **File size**: Is 50-100 rows per employee acceptable?
-   - For 1000 employees with 50 companies each = 50,000 rows
+   - For 1000 employees with 50 customers each = 50,000 rows
    - Excel can handle this (1M row limit)
 4. **Performance**: Import/export performance acceptable?
    - Import: Group by email, resolve relationships